Pink discloses about everything in her new interview from her family to her career to her affair to her motherhood and more.

-The pop world has missed her but Pink is very definitely back — new album Beautiful Trauma boasts some of her strongest vocals to date.
-The first single What About Us, a soaring synth-heavy dance track that peaked at No. 3 in the UK this summer, has been labelled a political protest song, railing against the ascendancy of Donald Trump.
+The pop world has missed her but Pink is very definitely back — the new album Beautiful Trauma boasts some of her strongest vocals to date.
+The first single What About Us, a soaring synth-heavy dance track that peaked at No. 3 in the UK this summer, has been labeled a political protest song, railing against the ascendancy of Donald Trump.
 She says the timing of the release was “like kismet”.

 Trump might be a figure of fun to some, but Pink’s not laughing.

 “This country [America] is in a really s**tty spot right now with separation and segregation and racist s**t going on.

 “I don’t actually think he’s that powerful.
 I really don’t.
 I think he’s inspiring more powerful people to do awful things … but himself?
 I think he’s just kind of an idiot.